programmersnake/TicTacToe/README.md

 # TicTacToe
 Java, JavaFX

-This project created with Java 15.
+This project created with Java 15 SDK.

 To run you need to add some text in [VM Options]:
   --module-path [yourPathToJavaFX] --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.graphics